amplication/amplication/README.md

   npx nx serve amplication-client
   ```

++ **Please note that in order to be able to run the app's client properly, you need to `serve` both the server and client.**

 That's it, you are good to go!
 Happy hacking! 👾

 You can always find more information in each app/library's respective README.md file.